telerik/kendo-themes/packages/default/README.md

 ### With Kendo UI jQuery

-Use with the jQuery widgets is currently **not supported**, as this theme is focused on the React / AngularJS offering, and requires changes in order to work with the jQuery widgets.
+Use with the jQuery widgets is currently **not supported**, as this theme is focused on the React / Angular 2 offering, and requires changes in order to work with the jQuery widgets.

 ## Customization